Hushtarr/Djungle_Note/Material_doc/Collection_List.md

 4. `empty()`: Checks if the stack is empty.
 5. `search(Object o)`: Returns the position of the object in the stack.

+The Stack class in Java can use some methods that are related to the Queue interface, but this is not because the Stack class implements the Queue interface.
+In fact, the Stack class does not directly implement the Queue interface.
+The reason why the Stack class can use certain queue-like methods is because it inherits from the Vector class, and the Vector class provides a range of methods that can be used for queue operations.
 ---

 ### Similarities